top of page

 What is the friction of a granular flow?

-Diana Roman, T. Plank
+Diana Roman, Terry Plank

-A novel framework for magma supply rate controls
+A novel framework for magma supply rate controls on patterns of volcano-tectonic earthquakes

 Shawn Wei et al